wulms/bidsconvertr/docs/_sources/md_files/dcm2niix.md.txt

 the version number and running the script before running “convert_to_BIDS()” the first time.

-Otherwise go to your output folder, delete the dcm2niix files in it, and run the “install_dcm2niix()” version with your version number.
+Otherwise, go to your output folder, delete the dcm2niix files in it, and run the “install_dcm2niix()” version with your version number.

 <https://github.com/rordenlab/dcm2niix/releases>